The Radical of the Kernel of a Certain Differential Operator and Applications to Locally Algebraic Derivations: The Commutative Algebra Case

 Furthermore, if $u^{d+1}$ also lies in $\Ker P(D)$, then

 \end{theo}

-To show the theorem above, we first need the following two lemmas.
-The first lemma is well-known and can also be easily verified by using the mathematical induction, which is similar as the proof for the usual binomial formula.
+To show the theorem above, we need first the following two lemmas.
+The first lemma can be easily verified by using the mathematical induction, which is similar as the proof for the usual binomial formula.
+So we here skip its proof.